globocom/secDevLabs/owasp-top10-2021-apps/a5/vinijr-blog/README.md

 ### 🔥

-As no validation is being used to avoid [ENTITIES](https://www.w3schools.com/xml/xml_dtd_entities.asp) being sent to the PHP file, an attacker could create the following `evilxml.xml` to perform a XXE:
+As no validation is being used to avoid [ENTITIES][ENTITIES] being sent to the PHP file, an attacker could create the following `evilxml.xml` to perform a XXE:

 ```XML
 <?xml version="1.0" encoding="ISO-8859-1"?>